airdaydev/airday/roadmap.md

 - [x] opt+| to split pane vertically
 - [x] Done items should not pull into normal lists (but we may still need to keep track of which list it was from - crdt can give us this... but we will need to get it in front-end as "previousList" or something)
 - [x] justChecked timer needs to be queued so you can keep selecting shit without it disappearing on you!
-- [] nav list setup should use loader if it doesn't (get list.default working)
+- [x] nav list setup should use loader if it doesn't (get list.default working)
+- [x] show active list in page title
-- [] show active list in page title
+- [] show active container list in page title (requires a link to session - make session proper singleton?)
 - [] item links
 - [] views to be set as active on close, split horizontally, vertically
 - [] splitting non container list horizontally/vertically etc breaks